Helping travelers to Italy since 2008

 What's not to like?

-The benefits for you as a traveller are obvious.
+The benefits for you as a traveler are obvious.
 You'll leave when you expect to leave and get to where you want to go quickly.
 You'll be comfortable and, if you want it, you'll have the company of your dog and your bike.

 There's a lot of information here, all based on our own experience of using trains in Italy extensively.
 That makes this a long page.

 As soon as you know what your planned dates are - book!
 The best fares sell out very quickly - on popular routes often within hours of going live.
+Seat prices for high-speed trains are generally released 4 to 6 months before the date of travel.

-There are two ways of doing this.
+There are a few ways of doing this.

-1. You can book online at the TrenItalia website - this link goes to the English version.
-Enter your start and ending destinations, date and preferred time of travel and number of passengers and wait for it to spit out all the possible "solutions" for you.
+Both have English websites.
+Enter your start and ending destinations, date and preferred time of travel and number of passengers to see all the possible solutions.

-2. You can book with our trusted affiliate partner, ItaliaRail.
-This company uses Tren Italia's information, but presents it in a much more user-friendly way.
+2. You can book with ItaliaRail.
+This company uses TrenItalia's information, but presents it in a much more user-friendly way.
 For example, you'll see all the information for one day on one page!
-They also have excellent customer support, and you'll be able to pay in $, £ or €.
+They also have excellent customer support, and you'll be able to pay in Dollars, Pounds, or Euros.
+Just be aware that as a third-party reseller, they do charge a small booking fee.

 On some trains you'll be offered the option of booking a seat.